 Researchers are racing against the clock to find ways to either prevent or cure Alzheimer’s disease.
 So far, there’s no cure.
 Medications are available, but they work to help slow memory loss, not to prevent or cure the condition.
 However, some newer approaches are promising.

 Metformin, one of the most commonly used drugs to help manage diabetes, may be a promising way to help prevent Alzheimer’s disease.
 Newer studies have shown that the longer metformin is taken, the lower the chances of developing Alzheimer’s disease and other types of dementia.
 And people with early Alzheimer’s disease who were given metformin for eight weeks had significant improvements in memory and cognitive function.
-Another diabetes medicine, liraglutide (brand name Victoza) has reduced amyloid plaque in the brain and improved Alzheimer’s symptoms.
-More studies are needed, however.
+One researcher, Nir Barzilai, MD, plans to launch a large-scale study called TAME (Targeting Aging with Metformin) to further study the potential of metformin.
+Note: A study conducted by Taiwanese researchers found that long-term use of metformin increased the incidence of Parkinson’s and dementia.
+Large-scale studies are needed to clarify these results.

-Mediterranean diet: A review of studies that looked at the effect of the Mediterranean diet on long-term cognitive function established that people who adhered to this way of eating had less cognitive decline, had improvements in cognitive function, or were less likely to develop Alzheimer’s disease compared to people who did not stick to this diet.
+Speaking of olive oil, a review of studies that looked at the effect of the Mediterranean diet on long-term cognitive function established that people who adhered to this way of eating had less cognitive decline, had improvements in cognitive function, or were less likely to develop Alzheimer’s disease compared to people who did not stick to this diet.
 The Mediterranean diet emphasizes fruits, vegetables, whole grains, beans, nuts, fish and olive oil, with lesser amounts of poultry and cheese and limited amounts of red meat and sweets.